 There’s some debate about using UV filters since they can in theory reduce image quality very slightly.
 But they are also used to reduce the bluish tones caused by UV light in very bright sunshine, and and can help reduce glare and unnecessary reflections.
-Many photographers leave a UV filter on at all times, particularly because they’re effects are subtle and the filter offers extra protection.
-The Calumet UV Protective Filter is designed to be left on the lens at all times.
+Many photographers leave a UV filter on at all times, particularly because their effects are subtle and the filter offers extra protection.

 These are used to filter out unpolarised light.
 Yep, I don’t really know what that means either!
 What you need to know is that a polarising filter will help darken skies, reduce reflections, increase contrast, improve colours, and suppress glare – especially from water surfaces.
 It’s a very handy all-rounder, especially for shooting in nice sunny conditions.
 The Calumet Circular Polarising Filter also has a rotating mount so you can adjust the enhancement.

 Are there any travel photography accessories or pieces of equipment you never leave home without?
 I’d love to hear your tips – so scroll down to leave a comment!